corradodebari/vectorsearch/README.md

 Making a similarity seach on the output of this algorithm, that is **Vector** type compatible from 23.7 with the VECTOR_EMBEDDING() operator, it's possible to retrieve the most similar records giving in input a same kind of record.
 The index that you can create on the vectors makes it possible now, since a full scan distance calculation among a vector and all the vectors in the table wasn't impracticable in the past for performance reasons.

+## Task 1.
+First of all we need to upload the dataset used in the guide in an Oracle DB 23ai instance.
+You can use an Oracle 23ai free container in docker in this way:

+podman run -d --name selectai -p 1521:1521 container-registry.oracle.com/database/free:latest podman exec selectai ./setPassword.sh Welcome1234##